Conference Program

 4. Phenotypes of romantic love, Adam Bode, Australian National University, Australia, (Online presentation)

-4 Jan9:00 – 9:45Are We a Pair Bond Species: What Do American Fundamentalist Polygamous Communities Reveal?
+4 Jan, Day 29:00 – 9:45Are We a Pair Bond Species: What Do American Fundamentalist Polygamous Communities Reveal?
 William Jankowiak, University of Nevada, Las Vegas, USA (In-person presentation)

 1. Facets of Love: A Pragmatic Analysis of Family Discourse in American TV Series, Valentina Rossi, eCampus University of Novedrate, Italy, (Online presentation)